mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 This should look very familiar.
-It is exactly the same as our first menu, except we have named our linked list //Menu2// and we are using the control //Menu(2)// instead of //Menu(1)//.
-As we can see here, the //Menu// control takes a single argument - the level of the menu we want to get.
-Our css file will style this linked list into the second level menu, using our usual //$LinkingMode// technique to highlight the current page.
+It is exactly the same as our first menu, except we have named our linked list *Menu2* and we are using the control //Menu(2)// instead of //Menu(1)//.
+As we can see here, the *Menu* control takes a single argument - the level of the menu we want to get.
+Our css file will style this linked list into the second level menu, using our usual *$LinkingMode* technique to highlight the current page.

 We now have our second level menu, but we also have a problem.
 The menu is displayed on every page, even those that don't have any nested pages.
 We can solve this problem with an **if block**.
 Simply surround the menu with an if block like this: